 The study put forward a number of policy recommendations, including: the adoption of active labour market policies (ALMP); a need for a mindset change and a review of the structure of public incentives and subsidies; policies aimed at easing the burden of combining work and family; continuous review of the scholarship policies aimed at improving the future employability of university graduates; internationalisation of the local universities; improvement of the labour market data, required for a dynamic, flexible, and evidence-based approach to education and labour market policies.

-Findings and policy implications have been socialised with the relevant stakeholders and were included in a journal article.
+Findings and policy implications have been socialised with the relevant stakeholders and were included as an article in CSPS Strategy and Policy Journal.